 3. Read it aloud

-Don’t p*ss off your desk buddies by doing this from the screen, though.
+Don’t p*ss off your desk buddies by doing this where you sit, though.
 Nobody likes an office murmurer.
-Print it out and take it to a quiet corner to read aloud.
+Take your laptop to a side office, or print your email out and take it to a quiet corner to read aloud.
 This will immediately help you spot areas that are hard to understand or jarring to read.
 Sentences that are too long will soon have you gasping for air, so you can go back and rework those.
 And if you find yourself stumbling over your words in certain places, your reader might struggle there too – see if you can rewrite them to be a bit clearer.

 Nobody likes an office murmurer.
-Print [your email] out and take it to a quiet corner to read aloud.
+Take your laptop to a side office, or print your email out and take it to a quiet corner to read aloud.
 This will immediately help you spot areas that are hard to understand or jarring to read.’

 If spelling and typing are generally where you come unstuck, reading your document backwards can help.
 Start at the last word and work your way to the beginning, one word at a time.
 This will help you concentrate on the individual words rather than the topic, and misspellings and repeated words will jump out at you.